prontopablo/FIP/README.md

 ## Features
 - 44 Effects
 - Hardware Accelerated
-- Lightweight
+- Documented

 ## Getting Started
-Head over to [releases](https://github.com/prontopablo/FIP/releases) and download the latest FIP.zip file.
-Unzip it and put the extracted FIP folder into the libraries folder of your Processing sketches.

-Documentation can be found [here](https://prontopablo.github.io/FIP/).
+FIP can be installed through the Processing Contribution Manager, for instructions on installation and usage, head [here](https://prontopablo.github.io/FIP/).

 ## Examples
 Example sketches are included in the FIP folder.